syncfusion-content/blazor-docs/blazor/file-manager/pagination.md

 ﻿---
 layout: post
-title: Pagination in Blazor FileManager Component | Syncfusion
+title: Pagination in Blazor File Manager Component | Syncfusion
-description: Checkout and learn here all about Pagination in the Syncfusion Blazor FileManager component and more.
+description: Checkout and learn here all about Pagination in the Syncfusion Blazor File Manager component and more.
 platform: Blazor
 control: File Manager
 documentation: ug